 The bottom line here is that a cup of pure hibiscus tea will not break your fast and can be a great alternative to water during a fasting window.

 Why Is Hibiscus Tea Good For Fasting

-The fast that our cup of Buddha Teas Organic Hibiscus Tea (*affiliate link) has no calroies in it is the main reason why it is so great for fasting.
+The fact that our cup of Hibiscus Tea has no calories in it is the main reason why it is so great for fasting.

 I am part of the school of thought that any calories should be avoided during your fasting window and hibiscus tea fits into that view perfectly.

 I would add that you want to drink water for the majority of your fasting beverages but a cup of hibiscus tea, or another tea, can make a great alternative every once and a while.